ajcav2/RocketLeagueTicker/README.md

 There are a number of steps to setting up the required software and getting the required packages.
 These instructions assume that Python 2.7.9 is already installed on the Raspberry Pi.

 #### DynamoDB
 DynamoDB was utilized to store users names, screen names, and consoles.
 To get started with DynamoDB, register for an AWS account at [aws.amazon.com](aws.amazon.com).
 After creating an account, find the DynamoDB service and create a new table.
 Name the table `RocketLeagueTicker`, and enter `name` for the partition key (key should be type `String`).
 Create the table.
+Create columns in DynamoDB for `name`, `screenName`, and `console`.
 Next, create an IAM role that allows full read/write access to the DynamoDB table, and generate an access key and secret key.
 Store these somewhere safe as you won't be able to view them again.

 #### BeautifulSoup
 BeautifulSoup is used to parse HTML found in the [Rocket League Tracking Network](https://rocketleague.tracker.network/).
 Values found here are used to calculate points required to change division.
 To install, open a terminal on the Raspberry Pi and enter: